solinium/r-a-d.io-cli/README.md

 ```

 ### Usage
 Call radiocli with -u and a number to choose the interval in which the timer updates, use -t to open the thread (if it exists), and use -h for help.
+If you are testing, use -d to run in current directory.
 All flags are optional.

 Example:
 `radiocli -t -u 10`

 ### Issues
 You may notice the timer jumping frequently.
-That's because by default API requests are being sent every 5 seconds, so it is likely that either your connection or r/a/dio is being slow.
+That's because by default api requests are being sent every 5 seconds, so it is likely that either your connection or r/a/dio is being slow.
 You can call radiocli with the -u option to specify how often it updates.

-### Contributing
-Unstable or testing commits are made in the development branch.
-Follow PEP8.